 Bloom's taxonomy for the cognitive domain is used as a basis for writing and coding items for the examination (Bloom, et al., 1956; Anderson & Krathwohl, 2001).
-Since the practice of nursing requires application of knowledge, skills and abilities, the majority of items are written at the application or higher levels of cognitive ability, which requires more complex thought processing.
+Since the practice of nursing requires application of knowledge, skills, abilities and clinical judgment, the majority of items are written at the application or higher levels of cognitive ability, which require more complex thought processing.